laike9m/media/content/BlogPost/2014/about.md

 Programming
 -----------

 I didn't really start programming before I became a Junior student.
 Since then, I've done a lot of different things, most of which are tools for my personal use, but you may find some useful too.
-You can take a look at my [projects][PRO] to see some of the major stuff I've worked on, or look at my [Github account][Github].
+You can take a look at my [projects](https://laike9m.com/blog/projects/) to see some of the major stuff I've worked on, or look at my [Github account][Github].

 Python is my favourite language, whose simplicity and powerfulness fascinates me.
 C++ is great, but writing C++ code is of less fun.